-Soil conservation and pollution control

-Measures to minimise soil Measures to minimise soil erosion, siltation and all

-erosion and siltation during other potential pollutants during construction will be

-construction and following implemented in accordance with the Construction

-completion of development are Management Plan.

-implemented.

-Controls are implemented to As above.

-prevent pollutants from entering

-the waterway.

-Any pollutants and any increase As above.

-in suspended solids is temporary

-and does not exceed the current

-pollution and range of turbidity.
+Soil conservation and pollution control Measures to minimise soil erosion and siltation during construction and following completion of development are implemented.
+Measures to minimise soil erosion, siltation and all other potential pollutants during construction will be implemented in accordance with the Construction Management Plan.
+Controls are implemented to prevent pollutants from entering the waterway.
+As above.
+Any pollutants and any increase in suspended solids is temporary and does not exceed the current pollution and range of turbidity.
+As above.